dfreilich/summaries/CleanCoder.md

 ### Chapter 4: Coding
 > Programming is so hard, in fact, that it is beyond the capability of one person to do it well.
 No matter how skilled you are, you will certainly benefit from another programmer's thoughts and ideas. (p.
 74)

+### Chapter 5: TDD
+> I don't think surgeons should have to defend hand-washing, and I don't think programmers should have to defend TDD. (p.
+79)

+> How can you consider yourself to be a professional if you do not *know* that all your code works?
+How can you know ala your code works if you don't test it every time you make a change?
+How can you test it every time you make a change if you don't have automated unit tests with very high coverage?
+How can you get automated unit tests with very high coverage, without practicing TDD? (p.
+79)

+> You can still write bad code, even if you write your tests first.
+Indeed, you can write bad tests. (p.
+84)